 This is not to mention the 400,000 wounded, 60,000 amputees; the several hundred thousand dead Southern civilians and the 1.2 million military dead horses and mules.

 As a perspective, the U.S. lost a “mere” 400,000 soldiers in World War II.

-Unfortunately, Lincoln was not visionary enough to realize that the farm combine as well as modern agricultural techniques or natural evolutionary social forces would have intuitively and automatically put slavery out of business.
+Unfortunately, Lincoln was not visionary enough to realize that the discovery of oil, the farm combine as well as modern agricultural techniques or natural evolutionary social forces would have intuitively and automatically put slavery out of business.
 This is the same moot economic force that has taken modern American workers off assembly lines; only to be replaced by robots or overseas Chinese, who work in sweat shops for slave wages.
 It is nothing more than a lateral arabesque maneuver for residual worldwide slavery.

 It is also likely that left unto itself; the country would have been forced to reunite anyway: if nothing else possibly after the Japanese attack on Pearl Harbor.

 Lincoln was visionary enough however to recognize that the U.S. required “lebensraum”

 After the South had been decimated; he instructed Generals Sherman, Sheridan and Makenzie to go out West and implement Sheridan’s concept of a valid “final solution” to the Native American “problem.”

 Yes indeed, after 1865 slavery would be officially ended by the 13th Amendment; and from then on, the only good Indian would now be a dead Indian.

 What is a man